qarnot/qarnot-sdk-python/doc/index.rst

 Qarnot Python SDK
 =================

-Q.apy is a Python library designed to interact with [Qarnot] HPC cloud computing service.
+Q.apy is a Python library designed to interact with |QarnotLink| HPC cloud computing service.
 It allows users to launch, manage and monitor payloads running on distributed computing nodes deployed in digital heaters developed and deployed by Qarnot.

 Reference Docs
 ==============